rob-blackbourn/dotnet-websockets/README.md

 The API is actually very simple, but the read/write semantics can be confusing.

-At the heart of a sans-io implementation is a processing engine; which is known here as a "protocol".
+At the heart of a sans-io implementation is a processing engine; which is known here as the "protocol".
 When bytes are "read" from the network, they are "written" to the protocol. the protocol decodes the bytes to higher level objects like web requests and websocket messages.
 Some business logic is applied to these higher level objects, which produce